meshery/meshery/docs/pages/project/contributing/contributing-error.md

 Meshery pervasively uses MeshKit as a golang and service mesh management-specific library in all of its components.
 MeshKit helps populate error messages with a uniform and useful set of informative attributes.

 To help with creating error codes, MeshKit contains a tool that analyzes, verifies and updates error codes in Meshery source code trees.
-It extracts error details into a file that can be used for publishing all error code references on the at Meshery [error codes reference page](https://docs.meshery.io/reference/error-codes).
+It extracts error details into a file that can be used for publishing all error code references on the Meshery [error codes reference page](https://docs.meshery.io/reference/error-codes).
 The objective to create this was to avoid centralized handling of error codes and automating everything

 In order to create a Meshery error object, you will need to create a custom wrapper object for the native golang error.
 This can be done from the <a href="https://github.com/layer5io/meshkit/tree/master/errors">MeshKit Error</a> package.